mateuszdorobek/python3.info/dragon/polish/sprint-15.rst

 -----
 .. code-block:: bdd

-    Feature: Set Dragon status based on health.
+    Feature: Set Dragon status based on health

-    Scenario: Dragon with status "Full Health".
+    Scenario: Dragon with status "Full Health"
-        Given Dragon is created with name "Wawelski", When Health is 100%,
+        Given Dragon is created with name "Wawelski" When Health is 100%
-         Then Status is "Full Health".
+         Then Status is "Full Health"

-    Scenario: Dragon with status "Injured".
+    Scenario: Dragon with status "Injured"
-        Given Dragon is created with name "Wawelski", When Health is between 75% and 99%,
+        Given Dragon is created with name "Wawelski" When Health is between 75% and 99%
-         Then Status is "Injured".
+         Then Status is "Injured"

-    Scenario: Dragon with status "Badly Wounded".
+    Scenario: Dragon with status "Badly Wounded"
-        Given Dragon is created with name "Wawelski", When Health is between 25% and 74%,
+        Given Dragon is created with name "Wawelski" When Health is between 25% and 74%
-         Then Status is "Badly Wounded".
+         Then Status is "Badly Wounded"

-    Scenario: Dragon with status "Near Death".
+    Scenario: Dragon with status "Near Death"
-        Given Dragon is created with name "Wawelski", When Health is between 1% and 24%,
+        Given Dragon is created with name "Wawelski" When Health is between 1% and 24%
-         Then Status is "Near Death".
+         Then Status is "Near Death"

-    Scenario: Dragon with status "Dead".
+    Scenario: Dragon with status "Dead"
-        Given Dragon is created with name "Wawelski", When Health is 0%,
+        Given Dragon is created with name "Wawelski" When Health is 0%
-         Then Status is "Dead".
+         Then Status is "Dead"

 Acceptance Criteria